mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 * "hue=": differentiates between levels of a variable and is most useful if the variable is categorical.
 In the code below, "species" has three different levels, and the legend shows which species is associated with what color.

-Analysis: This graphic is more descriptive than the previous graph, where we can see that the setosa species has the smallest petal length and petal width, whereas the virginica species overall has the longest petal length and petal width.
+Analysis: The graph below is more descriptive than the graph above, where we can see in the graph below that the setosa species has the smallest petal length and petal width, whereas the virginica species overall has the longest petal length and petal width.

 _**sns.scatterplot(x="petal_length", y="petal_width", hue="species", data=iris)**_